Brian Harrison (Texas politician): Electoral history

-Results

 Personal life

 Harrison was married to Tara Napier in 2011.
 She worked at the White House during the Bush administration in 2007 and at the Office of the Secretary of Defense from 2005 to 2011 before being hired by BP as communications manager in December 2011.
 She became head of corporate affairs in 2019.
 Harrison and Napier have four children.
 Harrison's father, Ed Harrison, ran for U.S. Congress in Texas's 24th congressional district in 1994 and 1996 against Democrat Martin Frost and for state Senate against Republican Kip Averitt in 2002, losing all three.